GetClaw vs AgentClaw

 More nuanced offer, but stronger expansion story.

-Very easy to understand, but may feel narrower for buyers wanting richer workspace control.
+Very easy to understand, but may feel narrower for teams wanting richer workspace control.

 AgentClaw public positioning and headline pricing were checked against its homepage on May 10, 2026.